bohdanbobrowski/aseprite-to-spritemate/README.md

 # Aseprite to Spritemate

-Script for aseprite to export c64 sprites to <a href="https://github.com/Esshahn/spritemate">Spritemate</a> json format.
+Script for <a href="https://www.aseprite.org">Aseprite</a> to export Commodore 64 sprites to <a href="https://github.com/Esshahn/spritemate">Spritemate</a> json format.

 Script is very simple, and rather experimental but should work at least for multicolor sprites (hi-res is not tested).